WebOrigami/docs/src/content/cli/overview.md

 Read input from stdin

-Extract a value from a graph
+Extract a value from a tree

 Translate JSON to YAML or vice-versa

 Parse JSON or YAML

-Render the current file system tree as a graph
+Render the current file system tree as a tree

 Unpack files into the file system